-The development hereby permitted must not be occupied or utilised until a scheme showing precise details of the proposed cycle parking facilities including floor plans and elevations are submitted to the Local Planning Authority.
+The development hereby permitted must not be occupied until a scheme showing precise details of the proposed cycle parking facilities is submitted to the Local Planning Authority.
 Any such scheme requires approval to be obtained in writing from the Local Planning Authority.
 The approved scheme must be constructed before the change of use is commenced and, thereafter, must be maintained, kept free from obstruction and available for the purpose specified.

-Reason: To ensure the proper construction of the parking facilities and to encourage the use of sustainable transport modes.
+Reason: To ensure the proper construction of the cycle parking facilities and to encourage the use of sustainable transport modes.